dwighthouse/unofficial-talonvoice-docs/docs/README.md

 * Education
     - [Using Talon (voice)](UsingTalonVoice.md) - How to start up and begin using Talon for voice control
     - [Folder Structure](FolderStructure.md) - Where Talon stores its user-accessible Scripts and logs
+    - [Dictation Philosophy](DictationPhilosophy.md) - Talon's underlying philosophy of speech-to-text phrase structure
+* User Scripts
     - [User Script Overview](UserScriptOverview.md) - What User Scripts are and how to obtain them
-    - [Dictation Philosophy](DictationPhilosophy.md) - Talon's underlying philosophy of speech-to-text phrase structure
+    - [User Script Structure](UserScriptStructure.md) - How to make a new User Script in which all other API calls will be made
+    - [Rules](Rules.md) - Strings defining what spoken phrases can be recognized, with many options
+    - [Actions](Actions.md) - One or more operations performed in response to a successful Rule recognition
 * API
-    - [User Script Structure](UserScriptStructure.md) - How to make a new User Script in which all other API calls will be made
     - [Context](Context.md) - Containing [Rules](Rules.md) and [Actions](Actions.md), limiting scope to particular applications or windows
     - [ContextGroup](ContextGroup.md) - A grouping of [Contexts](Context.md)
     - [Key](Key.md) - Pressing sequences of key combinations